moreff/chemical-mechanisms/README.md

 If so, please manually edit the `convert` script and add this option to `ck2cti` call

 ## License and rights
 References for mechanisms are listed in the `retrieve` file for a corresponding mechanism.
-The author of the repository is not responsible for the correctness of its contents.
+The author of the repository is not responsible for the correctness of its contents and doesn't own any rights to the published mechanisms.
 Please check licenses for mechanisms from corresponding references if applicable